princedanieljohn39/princedanieljohn39/README.md

 <br>🌍  I'm based in Cross-River State
 <br>✉️  You can contact me at [princedanieljohn39@gmail.com](mailto:princedanieljohn39@gmail.com)
 <br>🧠  I'm learning Javascript
-<br>🤝  I'm open to collaborating on Web3 front-end projects
+<br>🤝  I'm open to collaborating on Web3 front-end projects for learning purposes
 <br> No tailwind project has been uploaded yet

 ### Skills